siv12345/ISC-Java/README.md

 11. To check for an idenitity martix
 12. Binary Search
 13. Number to words
-14.1  Palindromic words in a sentence
+14. i  Palindromic words in a sentence
-14.2  Arrange the words in a sentence in alphabetical order 14.3  Display the words starting with a vowel
+14. ii  Arrange the words in a sentence in alphabetical order
+14. iii  Display the words starting with a vowel
-14.4  Display the count of Palindromic words in a sentence
+14. iv  Display the count of Palindromic words in a sentence
 15. Time in numbers
 16. Decryption
 17. Date to format